 Mojave National Reserve, Kelso:This 1.6-million-acre desert park is a destination for camping and hiking.
 Take a short walk on one of the trails and look out for some desert wildlife and flora and fauna.
 Directions to Mojave National Reserve

 Wigwam Motel, San Bernardino: Have you ever wanted to sleep in a cabin that looks like a Native American dwelling?
 You can still rent a room at this quirky motel built in 1949 that is ideal for a good night’s sleep and social media post.
 Directions to Wigwam Motel

 Broadway Theater and Commercial District, Los Angeles: From 1910 on, this was the epicenter of theaters in the city.
 You can still see six classic theater facades, although four of them are now retail stores.
 Directions to Broadway Theater and Commercial District

 Santa Monica Pier, Santa Monica: You can enjoy the views and people-watching at the western terminus of Route 66.
 There is an amusement park here, several entertainment options and, of course, a beach.
 The pier is more than 100 years old and became the new western end of Route 66 when it was extended from Los Angeles in 1936.
 Directions to Santa Monica Pier

-Written by Andrea Heisinger, Junior Online Editor for the Sixt US website.
+Written by Andrea Heisinger, Senior Online Editor for the Sixt US website.